-Social: @United is pretty active on Twitter when it comes to responding to customers’ needs.
-On Facebook, the airline does respond to individual patrons who post their concerns in the comments sections of the posts.
+Social media: @United is pretty active on Twitter when it comes to responding to customers’ needs.
+On Facebook, the airline frequently responds to individual patrons who post their concerns in the comments sections of the posts.

 The major airlines, as is the case in many industries these days, aren’t immune to having to react publicly and quickly to customer complaints.

 “The thing to know is that if you have a dispute with anything involving travel, they are monitoring social media like crazy,” Clark says.
 “I’d post on social media.”